cipherstash-archive/cipherstash-rails-demo-app/README.md

 brew install cipherstash/tap/stash
 ```

-{% note %}
+> **Note**
+>
-You will need to grant an exception in System Settings the first time you run the binary.
+> You will need to grant an exception in System Settings the first time you run the binary.
+>

-We will release a fix for this in Q2 2023.
+>We will release a fix for this in Q2 2023.
-{% endnote %}

 #### On Linux